HL7/fhir-identity-matching-ig/input/pagecontent/guidance-on-identity-assurance.md

 - KBV **SHALL NOT** be used for in-person (physical or supervised remote) identity verification.

 - KBV (sometimes referred to as knowledge-based authentication) has historically been used to verify a claimed identity by testing the knowledge of the applicant against information obtained from public databases.
-The CSP MAY use KBV to resolve to a unique, claimed identity.
+The Credential Service Provider (CSP) **MAY** use KBV to resolve to a unique, claimed identity.

 - KBV can be used to verify one Fair piece of evidence

 - NIST 800-63-3A contains additional restrictions on the use of KBV for identity verification at IAL2 in section 5.3.2 Knowledge-Based Verification Requirements.

-(5) See also: [Patient IAL2 as in TEFCA](https://oncprojectracking.healthit.gov/wiki/see%20additional%20details%20in%20section%206.2.4:%20https:/www.healthit.gov/sites/default/files/page/2019-04/FINALTEFCAQTF41719508version.pdf) and [Kantara "IAL2 Light" proposal to NIST (1 STRONG or 3 FAIR)](https://github.com/usnistgov/800-63-4/files/6481076/IAL.1.Update.-.Kantara.comments.docx).
+[^5]: See also: [Patient IAL2 as in TEFCA](https://www.healthit.gov/sites/default/files/page/2019-04/FINALTEFCAQTF41719508version.pdf) and [Kantara "IAL2 Light" proposal to NIST (1 STRONG or 3 FAIR)](https://github.com/usnistgov/800-63-4/files/6481076/IAL.1.Update.-.Kantara.comments.docx).
 IAL1.6 and IAL1.8 requirements are intended to be consistent with NIST 800-63a practices for IAL2 identity assurance, however with different required identity evidence.
 Identity verification procedures should be the same.

 {% include link-list.md %}